 The Major in Social Policy for Development at ISS offers an interdisciplinary, critical approach to the analysis of the problems of social reproduction and social provisioning – or of societal responses to social need – within a context of development and associated social and structural transformations.
 Emphasis is given to the question of how social policy can be used as a force for progressive transformation and for sustainable, equitable, gender-aware and socially-just development within a context of contemporary globalization and profound population transformations such as migration and urbanization.

-Governance, Migration and Diversity track
+Governance of Migration and Diversity track (GMD)

 Are you a strong advocate of ensuring migrants are treated fairly?
 Do you think current migration policies can be improved and do you want to help make that happen?

 This MA in Development Studies track is available through cooperation between various faculties and schools in Leiden, Delft and Erasmus universities, including ISS.
 Classes include discussion of current events related to migration and diversity.
-The programme also offers various extracurricular activities and seminars such as visits to relevant policy organisations (such as the International Organisation for Migration in The Hague), a ‘superdiverse’ neighbourhood, and symposia organised with students concerning current developments in relation to migration and diversity.
+The programme also offers various extracurricular activities and seminars such as visits to relevant policy organizations (such as the International Organisation for Migration in The Hague), a ‘superdiverse’ neighbourhood, and symposia organized with students concerning current developments in relation to migration and diversity.